verdoSee/AnticheatBypassFor10fingers/README.md

 ﻿You will need to install selenium: type in the terminal ```py -m install selenium```.

+ You will also need chromeWebDriver.
+You can download your version from here: https://sites.google.com/a/chromium.org/chromedriver/downloads

 This is a bot to pass the tests in the Anticheat for https://10fastfingers.com/anticheat.